 IMPORTANT WARNING:

-Denosumab injection products may cause serious or life-threatening low calcium levels in your blood.
+Denosumab injection may cause serious or life-threatening low calcium levels in your blood.
 Tell your doctor if you have or have ever had low levels of calcium in your blood.
-Your doctor will probably check the level of calcium in your blood before you begin treatment and will probably tell you not to receive a denosumab injection product if the level is too low.
+Your doctor will probably check the level of calcium in your blood before you begin treatment and will probably tell you not to receive denosumab injection if the level is too low.
 Also, tell your doctor if you are receiving dialysis treatments or are taking medications to lower your calcium levels or if you have or have ever had kidney problems; hypoparathyroidism (condition in which the body does not produce enough parathyroid hormone [PTH; a natural substance needed to control the amount of calcium in the blood]); malabsorption problems (problems with your stomach or intestine that make it difficult for your body to absorb nutrients); surgery on your thyroid gland or parathyroid gland (small gland in the neck); or surgery to remove part of your small intestine.
 Your doctor will monitor your blood calcium levels during your treatment.
 If you experience any of the following symptoms during your treatment, call your doctor immediately: numbness or tingling in your fingers, toes, or around your mouth; or muscle stiffness, twitching, cramps, or spasms.

 IMPORTANT NOTICE: